Telecom / ISP Customer Operations

 Why This Pattern Works

-Most teams try to fix customer operations by adding more channels or new tools without fixing intake architecture.
+Most teams try to fix customer operations by adding more agents or more tools without fixing the intake architecture.

-This pattern works because it starts with operational truth: one queueing model, one audit trail, one governance layer.
+This pattern works because it starts with operational truth: one queueing model, one audit trail, one governance layer, and one system of record.

 AI is then applied where it creates measurable leverage: